velis74/DynamicForms/README.md

 The library is thus deprecated and in maintenance mode only.

-# What is DynamicForms?
+# What is DyF?

-DynamicForms wants to eliminate HTML form boilerplate for generic tables & forms.
+DyF wants to eliminate HTML form boilerplate for generic tables & forms.
 Specifying a single DRF Serializer / ViewSet and possibly desired form layout instantly provides both HTML renders and JSON renders (and anything else DRF supports) keeping you free to implement your project.